 Music plays a subtle and overt role in the daily lives of billions of people, influencing everything from their moods to their physical activities.
 Of special note is what music does to people’s shopping behavior.

-What Does Music do to Consumers?
+What Does Music Do to Consumers?

 The effect of background music on how people think and behave has long been the subject of scientific scrutiny.
-Recent research confirms past suggestions that music being played in the background shapes people’s impressions on how much time to spend in a store, what to buy, and how much to spend.
+Recent research confirms past suggestions that music being played in the background shapes people’s impressions of how much time to spend in a store, what to buy, and how much to spend.

 Unsurprisingly, the music the students listened to affected both the menu items they remembered and ordered.
 Participants who listened to the Beach Boys, for example, were more likely to order typically American food.
 In general, people were more likely to select items to consume based on the corresponding music they had heard.

-Classical Music and Social Identity
+Classical Music & Social Identity

 Another experiment dealt with how different genres of music can change what consumers think about the cash value of a product.
 For example, playing classical music has been found to guide customers into paying more for a given product than when other styles of music are played or when no music is played at all.
 This is a stereotypical “upmarket” association with classical music that makes consumers pay more for products that boost their “social identity.”

 Yet another study suggested that a style like country music might encourage participants to buy products that are more practical, like toothbrushes and ballpoint pens, than attractive.
 This was found when 180 college students were exposed to either classical, country, or no music when viewing slides that displayed alternately social identity and utilitarian products.

 Students who heard country music were willing to pay more for basic products than the participants in the other groups.
 Similarly, those who heard classical music would pay more for products that increased their social identity than those who heard country music or silence.

 The research was published in the Journal of Retailing, where the scientists observed that music that does not fit the product image can lead to customers not wanting to pay the maximum price for the given product.